This is how the road trip from Texas to Las Vegas is. This post is about the first day. Here you can check out day 2

 Considerations for next time

-– From Albuquerque, if you have sometime you should consider visiting Jemez Springs and Santa Fe, about 1 hour away each.
-Definetely a must for me now
+- From Albuquerque, if you have some time you should consider visiting Jemez Springs and Santa Fe, about 1 hour away each.
+Definitely a must for me now

 - And if you have even more time, a different route would be going through Amarillo, north of Texas.
 You can visit the Cadillac Ranch, one of the main attractions along Route 66.
 It would add 1 hour to the drive.